realworldocaml/book/en/compiler-output-formats.md

 A series of [blog posts](http://ambassadortothecomputers.blogspot.co.uk/p/reading-camlp4.html) by Jake Donham also serve as a useful guide to the internals of syntax extensions.

-## The type checking phase
+## Static type checking

-TODO: this section still needs a description of `-I` and how the compiler finds `cmi` files...

-After obtaining a valid parsed AST (with or without Camlp4) the compiler must then check that the code obeys the rules of the static type system.
-Code that is syntactically correct but misuses values is rejected with an explanation of the problem at this stage.
-We're not going to delve into the details of how type-checking works here (the rest of the book covers that), but rather how it fits in with the rest of the compilation process.
+After obtaining a valid abstract syntax tree, the compiler then verifies that the code obeys the rules of the static type system.
+Code that is syntactically correct but misuses values is rejected with an explanation of the problem.

+TODO: type inference / modules phases explanation?

-Assuming that the source code is validly typed, the original AST is transformed into a *typed AST*.
-This has the same broad structure of the untyped AST, but syntactic phrases are replaced with typed variants instead.
+Type inference deduces OCaml types for all values in a module and checks them for consistency against each other.
+Any inconsistencies result in the compiler terminating with a type error.
+If the type checking does succeed, the AST is replaced by a *typed abstract syntax tree*.
+The typed AST has the same broad structure as the untyped AST, but with phrases are replaced with typed variants instead.

+### The type inference process

-You can explore the type checking process very simply.
+You can explore type inference very simply.
 Create a file with a single type definition and value.

 ```ocaml
 (* typedef.ml *)